dCache/dcache/docs/TheBook/src/main/markdown/intouch.md

 and `admin.ssh.authn.kerberos.keytab-file` should point existing keytab file.
 Default is `/etc/krb5.keytab`.

 There are two ways of authorizing administrators to access the dCache `ssh` admin interface - public key based authorization and `gPlazma` based authorization.
-The configuration of both authorization mechanisms is described in below.
+The configuration of both authorization mechanisms is described below.

 ### Public Key Authorization

 To authorize administrators by their public key insert the key into the file **authorized_keys2** which should be placed in the directory **/etc/dcache/admin** as specified in the file **/usr/share/dcache/defaults/admin.properties** under `admin.paths.authorized-keys`.
-Each key has to be one line (no line break) and should have a standard format, such as:
+Each key has to be one line (no line breaks) and should have a standard format, such as:

     ssh-dss AAAAB3....GWvM= /Users/JohnDoe/.ssh/id_dsa

 > **IMPORTANT**
 >